In best ball, simply picking the right players is not realistic strategy. We also need to consider the implications of the no-transaction format.

 Recommendation: Take 3

-The data shows significantly higher win-rate and top-3 rate when taking three QBs.
+Analysis: The data shows a significantly higher win rate and top-three rate when taking three QBs.
 Taking two or four QBs is also viable, with not much difference in win rates between those.
 Of course, when you take your QBs and how many you take is dependent on draft capital.
 With a full-PPR format, taking three later-round QBs is certainly viable.

-For example, Matthew Stafford, Ben Roethlisberger and Teddy Bridgewater is a fine trio.
-If our QB1 ends up in from Tier 2, we can wait even longer on our QB2 and QB3.
-We would not want to draft Lamar Jackson early and then also take Deshaun Watson – unless we were going with a 2-QB construction.
-But in reality, the ADPs of those players relative to value makes that Lamar/Deshaun construction untenable.
-The 4-QB builds should mostly be saved for all late-round options.
+For example, C.J.
+Stroud, Trevor Lawrence, and Tua Tagovailoa is a fine trio, as all are being drafted from the ninth round on.
+If we select our QB1 from the second tier of options, however, we can wait even longer on our QB2 and QB3.
+For example, we would not want to draft Lamar Jackson early and then also take Caleb Williams — unless we were going with a 2-QB construction.
+But in reality, the ADPs of those players relative to value make that Lamar/Caleb construction untenable.
+On that same note, 4-QB builds should be saved for an entire room of late-round options.

 In terms of optimal capital allocation, the data shows that taking a QB in the first five rounds is very clearly negative-EV.
 There’s just too much opportunity cost in a single-QB format.